Exact Answer: 30-40 minutes

 • Civil twilight- during this time, bright objects in the sky are the only ones that can be viewed.
 These objects include the planets Venus and mercury, which are very bright stars.
 Civil twilight has light enough to read a book since everything is still glaring at this period.
 As civil twilight ends, there is a need for artificial light, such as electricity, to assist in enhancing the view.
 It takes about 34 minutes.

 • Nautical twilight creates a shade of black at the horizon where the sun was previously set.
-The color of the sky is usually dark blue, and the stars can be seen.
+The color of the sky is dark blue, and the stars can be seen.
 During this twilight, you cannot distinguish the different colors due to inefficient light.
 Therefore additional lighting assists in the going on with outdoor activities or in identifying colors.
 Objects can only be recognized as silhouettes from afar.
 It takes about 40 minutes.

 • Astronomical twilight is the period when the sky is black, and the darkness has genuinely immersed.
 It is the nighttime though one can see some space objects as long as they are not near the sunset’s horizon.
 It takes about 41 minutes.